 Treatment for stage 0 bladder cancer

-This early stage of bladder cancer is commonly treated with transurethral resection (TURBT) with fulguration followed by intravesical therapy within 24 hours.
+Common treatment for early stage of bladder cancer is transurethral resection (TURBT) with fulguration.
+The patients receives intravesical therapy within 24 hours after TURBT.

 A TURBT is a procedure in which bladder tumors are removed from the bladder wall.
-It is performed with a scope that is inserted through the urethra into the bladder.
-It is usually performed in a day care hospital setting with the patient under anesthesia.
+There is an insertion of a scope through the urethra into the bladder.
+The patient is usually under anaesthesia in a daycare setting when a TURBT happens.

-Sometimes no further treatment is needed.
-Cystoscopy is then done quarterly or biannually to look out for signs of cancer recurrence.
+Sometimes there is no need for further treatment.
+Oncologists recommend a cystoscopy every quarterly or biannually to look out for signs of cancer recurrence.
 Cystoscopy is a procedure that examines inside the bladder using a thin camera called a cystoscope.
-This device is inserted into the urethra and is passed into the bladder allowing the healthcare professional to inspect the area.
+This device enters into the urethra and into the bladder allowing the healthcare professional to inspect the area.

-Low-grade tumors are slow-growing.
-They are also called stage 0a bladder cancer.
-For these non-invasive papillary tumors, weekly chemotherapy is administered intravesically a few weeks after surgery.
-If the patient has a relapse of cancer, the treatment is repeated.
+Low-grade tumors are slow-growing (stage 0a bladder cancer).
+For these non-invasive papillary tumors, weekly intravesical chemotherapy a few weeks after surgery is an option.
+If the patient has a relapse of cancer, the treatment repeats.
 It is also prescribed for a period of 5 years to prevent a recurrence of the cancer.

 High-grade tumors like non-invasive papillary tumors are rapidly spreading.
-Also known as stage 0is, they are likely to come back after treatment, so intravesical Bacillus-Calmette Guerin (BCG) is done after surgery.
-Bacillus Calmette–Guérin vaccine is a vaccine that is used against tuberculosis.
+Also in stage 0, they are likely to come back after treatment.
+This is why intravesical Bacillus-Calmette Guerin (BCG) follows surgery.
+Bacillus Calmette–Guérin vaccine is a vaccine that counters tuberculosis.

-Before it is given, TURBT is repeated to be sure the cancer has not affected the muscle layer.
-BCG is given a regularly for a few weeks after surgery.
+Before the vaccination, there is another round of TURBT to ensure the cancer does not affect the muscle layer.
+BCG is is given routinely for a few weeks after surgery.

-Intravesical BCG has proved better than intravesical chemotherapy for high-grade cancers.
+Intravesical BCG is provenly better than intravesical chemotherapy for high-grade cancers.
 It prevents cancers from coming back or getting worse.
-But it also tends to have more side effects.
-It, too, may be be done for the next year or so.
+However, it also tends to have more side effects.
+It, too, may continue for the next year or so.

 Stage 0 bladder cancers rarely needs extensive surgery.
-Partial or complete cystectomy (which is the removal of the bladder) is considered only when there are many superficial cancers or when cancer continues to grow (or metastasize) despite treatment.
+Partial or complete cystectomy (which is the removal of the bladder) occurs only when there are many superficial cancers or when cancer continues to grow (or metastasize) despite treatment.

 Flat non-invasive tumors are treated with BCG after TURBT.
 Patients with these tumors often get 6 weekly treatments of intravesical BCG, starting a few weeks after TURBT.
 Doctors may also suggest repeating BCG treatment every 3 to 6 months.